XMSS/xmss-reference/README.md

 _When using the current code base, please be careful, expect changes and watch this document for further documentation._

+### Dependencies

+For the SHA-2 hash functions (i.e. SHA-256 and SHA-512), we rely on OpenSSL.
+Make sure to install the OpenSSL development headers.
+On Debian-based systems, this is achieved by installing the OpenSSL development package `libssl-dev`.

 ### License

 This reference implementation was written by Andreas Hülsing and Joost Rijneveld.
 All included code is available under the CC0 1.0 Universal Public Domain Dedication.